 Staging refers to decorating and arranging your home in order to showcase its best features and assets – for a quicker sale at a better price.
 And, really, staging isn’t optional anymore in the current real estate market.
 You just can’t leave anything to chance when it comes to a financial transaction as large as the sale of a house.
 Just like selecting an experienced local real estate agent in Council Bluffs.
 Besides, when you compare the cost of staging with the money it can make you at sale time, the ROI is obviously significant when looking to sell your house in Council Bluffs or Omaha.
-So to help you get it right, let’s take a look at areas sellers forget to stage when selling their Council Bluffs house.
+So to help you get it right, let’s take a look at areas sellers forget to stage when selling their Omaha house.

 1. Decluttering and Depersonalizing